kavinvalli/rita/README.md

 `resources/js/lib/use-title.tsx` contains the `useTitle` hook, used to set the title from inside a React component.
 You could also use [Inertia's `Head` component](https://inertiajs.com/title-and-meta) for this.

-## Example
-A Todo app made with RITA can be found at https://github.com/kavinvalli/rita-todo

 ### Ace command to create pages